Tongariro Alpine Crossing

 These remain open and unaffected.

-The exact cause of the fire has not been confirmed, but arson has been ruled out.
+At this stage the cause of the fire remains unknown, though arson has been ruled out.